Sixers top Wizards despite Beal’s record-tying 60 points

 “They pay me to take over the game, and they pay me to dominate,” Embiid said.

-Beal scored 57 points through three quarters and seemed poised to not only smash the 60-point mark, but complete Washington’s rally from 21 points down.

-Embiid snuffed that out in the fourth, scoring 11 points to just three for Beal.
+Embiid did just that in the fourth, scoring 11 points to just three for Beal.

-”I put it on myself to close it out,” Beal said. ”I’ve got to be better.”

 Beal was stuffed on a layup and missed a 3-pointer inside the final minute, nearly coming up short of joining Golden State’s Stephen Curry as 60-point scorers this season.
 Curry scored a career-high 62 points on Sunday night.